eslint/rfcs/designs/2022-forbid-disable/README.md

 - Why do PR approvers approve PRs with `no-eslint-disable` rule?
     - because PR reviewers are lazy.
+- Why can't users just change the config to get around this?
+    - Most repos large enough where this is an issue have the config guarded behind a set of required reviewers that understand the config.
 ## Related Discussions

 - [Initial issues conversation](https://github.com/eslint/eslint/issues/15631)